SixArm/swagger-starter/README.md

 Swagger Starter Kit is a simple way to share a Swagger API specification file.

-This project is based on the Swagger UI project.
+This project is based on the [Swagger UI](https://github.com/swagger-api/swagger-ui) project.

 To get started, look in the `examples` directory and see the `swagger.yaml` file.

+For more about Swagger, see the (Swagger API)[https://github.com/swagger-api] page.

 ## Create a Swagger file